 Image Source

-Although most of the restaurants might be closed, you may be lucky enough to come across a few that might be open.
+Although most of the restaurants might be closed, you may be lucky to come across a few that might be open.
 If you do then you can indulge in Toshiaki soba which is a dish that is very popular and eaten during New Year’s Eve.
-You can also eat O-sech ryori which is a dinner item and has different elements that are supposed to bring luck and health.
-Another one of the famous New Year customs would include eating Mochi.
-This dish is essentially a round rice cake and it is also strangely used in the Japanese New Year decorations and is placed on top of several Mochis or rice cakes.
+You can also eat O-sech ryori, a dinner item with different elements that are supposed to bring luck and health.
+Another one of the famous New Year customs is eating Mochi.
+This dish is essentially a round rice cake, and it is also strangely used in Japanese New Year decorations.
+It is placed on top of several mochis or rice cakes.

 8. Read your fortune at the Senso-Ji temple in Tokyo